KNR-PW/LRT_diagnostic_broadcaster/README.md

 ### Parameters description
 - joint_names - Names of joints [string]
 - interface_names - Names of diagnostic interfaces [string]
-- interface_params - parameters mapped to interfaces
+- interface_params - Parameters mapped to interfaces
     - update_threshold - When interface (currently temperature and motor_effort) values change by this amount, this will be noticed [double]

 > [!NOTE]